 Ronald Bailey, Senior Vice President, Industry Development

 Lt.
-Gen. Ronald Bailey is a national leader who joined NECA as Vice President, Industry Development, in 2020.
+Gen. Ronald Bailey is a national leader who joined NECA as Senior Vice President, Industry Development, in 2020.
 At NECA, he is working on creating executive training programs, expanding the scope of workforce development, implementing diversity strategies, creating partnerships with institutions of higher learning, and leading the charge on recruitment programs that bring new, skilled workers into the industry.
 This includes a focus on recruiting ex-military personnel to NECA member companies and various Chapter positions.

 At his alma mater, Austin Peay State University, Bailey was a student athlete and member of the ROTC program.
 He graduated from the University in 1977 with a degree in biology.
 He was a varsity member of the football team, and he turned the skills he learned at Austin Peay into a distinguished career in the U.S. Marine Corps.